Knowing how to deal with allergies in pregnancy can be tricky.

 - Get moving.
 Did you know that a little exercise might help ease your allergies?
 It’s worth a shot!

 - Sleep with your head raised slightly.
 Sleeping with your head at 25 to 30 degrees can help.
 A pregnancy pillow might become your new best friend here.
+Our fave is this one by Sleepybelly, it’s adjustable to your growing body, supportive of your bump, back, and hips, and is recommended by medical experts.

 We hope you’re on the mend soon, mama.